-Texas recently signed new legislation into law which moves the state’s single-family residential building energy code from the 2009 to the 2015 International Energy Conservation Code (IECC).
+Texas recently signed new legislation into law that moves the state’s single-family residential building energy code from the 2009 to the 2015 International Energy Conservation Code (IECC).

-The codes insure tighter building envelope, duct system and properly balanced air distribution.
-Often it is better to schedule us to come do the duct leakage test during the rough in stage of the duct system.
+The codes ensure a tighter building envelope, duct system, and properly balanced air distribution.
+Often it is better to schedule us to do the duct leakage test during the rough-in stage of the duct system.
 This will allow us to test for leakage and if any are found it is easier to remedy the issues in this stage.
 We will work with your HVAC provider to educate and fix any issues we find.
 The rest of the energy code inspection can be scheduled at a later date.